diprefranco/angular-template-my-website/README.md

 - A section with cards.
 - A section with two buttons to show additional information.

-At the end, we have the footer showing the site icon, links and the contact svg icons.__
+At the end, we have the footer showing the site icon, links and the contact svg icons.<br />
 All the site is **responsive** (it adjusts to different screen sizes).

 ## Usage